AEG (German company): 1970s onwards

-In 1979 Allgemeine Elektricitäts-Gesellschaft AEG-Telefunken was renamed AEG-Telefunken AG by dropping the supplement "Allgemeine Elektricitäts-Gesellschaft", used since 1887.
+In 1979 Allgemeine Elektricitäts-Gesellschaft AEG-Telefunken was renamed AEG-Telefunken by dropping the supplement "Allgemeine Elektricitäts-Gesellschaft", used since 1887.
 In February 1980, Heinz Dürr became board Chairman (until 1990).

 In August 1982 a restructuring plan, backed with federal guarantees of 600 million DM and new bank loans of 275 million DM, fell apart at the first disagreement between the banks.
 A banking consortium provided an administrative loan of DM 1.1 billion to the AEG Group until June 1983; 400 million of which only to be available on a guarantee by the federal government.
-Not only was AEG-Telefunken AG affected, but also its subsidiaries Küppersbusch AG in Gelsenkirchen, Hermann Zanker Maschinenfabrik GmbH & Co.
-KG in Tübingen and Carl Neff GmbH in Bretten.
-The Alno-Möbelwerke GmbH & Co.
-KG in Pfullendorf was taken over by the minority shareholders, and separated from the group.
+Not only was AEG-Telefunken affected, but also its subsidiaries Küppersbusch in Gelsenkirchen, Hermann Zanker Maschinenfabrik in Tübingen and Carl Neff in Bretten.
+The Alno-Möbelwerke in Pfullendorf was taken over by the minority shareholders, and separated from the group.

 The suppliers to AEG were affected and some filed for bankruptcy—including Becher & Co.
-Möbelfabriken KG in Bühlertann—with lack of continuity of company policy a factor.
+Möbelfabriken in Bühlertann—with lack of continuity of company policy a factor.
 The site at Brunnenstraße in the former Berlin district of Wedding was also sold, as were the firms AEG-Fabrik Essen and Bauknecht.